Education in India

 (iii) Viva-Voce Examination = 5 marks.

-• College Principal shall put counter signature on dairies /Project Work / dissertation / practical papers / internal assessment work to be maintained by students.
+• The College Principal shall put a countersignature on dairies / Project Work/dissertation / practical papers / internal assessment work to be maintained by students.

-• Student who do not maintain such dairies / Project work or report etc and or failed to secure at least 45% of the total marks assigned to internal examination shall be debarred from appearing in theory papers.
-Internal evaluation against each student shall be completed before filling the examination form for the due semester examination.
+• A student who does not maintain such dairies / Project work or report etc. and or fails to secure at least 45% of the total marks assigned to the internal examination shall be debarred from appearing in theory papers.
+Internal evaluation against each student shall be completed before filling out the examination form for the due semester examination.

-• All dairies / project report / project works / internal examination answer scripts / practical papers duly assessed or marked by the concerned teacher / examiner / principal including the marks obtained in the viva-voce examination shall be kept in the custody of the Principal concerned till the declaration of the result and one year thereafter, and the same are subject to verification or scrutiny of the Controller of Examinations, wherever deemed necessary.
+• All dairies/project reports/project works / internal examination answer scripts / practical papers duly assessed or marked by the concerned teacher/examiner/principal including the marks obtained in the viva-voce examination shall be kept in the custody of the Principal concerned till the declaration of the result and one year thereafter, and the same are subject to verification or scrutiny of the Controller of Examinations, wherever deemed necessary.

 Rules for Submission of Project Work / Dissertation or Report